Skip to main content

 wss://rpc-quicknode.morphl2.io

-Step 2: Set up your developing framework
+Step 2: Set up your development framework

 Hardhat